valkey-io/valkey-doc/commands/bf.card.md

-Returns the cardinality of a Bloom filter which is the number of items that have been successfully added to it.
+Returns the cardinality of a bloom filter which is the number of items that have been successfully added to it.

 ## Examples